RickStrahl/MarkdownMonster/README.md

 ### Chocolatey

-You can you use [Chocolatey](https://chocolatey.org/) to install from the Windows Command Prompt:
+You can you use [Chocolatey](https://chocolatey.org/) to install from the Windows Command Prompt *(maintained by us - always up to date)*

 ```ps
 c:\> choco install markdownmonster